inveniosoftware/invenio/docs/quickstart/crud-operations.rst

 Create a record
 ---------------

-By default, the data model has a records REST API endpoint configured, which allows performing CRUD and search operations over records.
+By default, the toy data model has a records REST API endpoint configured, which allows performing CRUD and search operations over records.
 Let's create a simple record via ``curl``, by sending a ``POST`` request to ``/api/records`` with some sample data:

 .. code-block:: shell